 - Audit and plan your earned media campaigns.

 - Put it all together.

 Build your customer avatars.

 We don’t mean those blue people, but your customers.
 Who are they?
 For any marketing strategy, digital or traditional, the most important thing is who you are marketing to.

-It’s no surprise the Burma shave company became the biggest shave company in America, back when they posted billboard across old route 66, because they knew who would be driving the route.
+It’s no surprise the Burma shave company became the biggest shave company in America, back when they posted a billboard across old Route 66 because they knew who would be driving the route.
 Creating detailed buyer personas is essential.
-Or avatars as we still like to call them.
+Or avatars, as we still like to call them.

-But without the woo woo and inherent vaguery of the above, what are the real specifics of a buyer persona?
-Naturally, it will depend, whether you are B2B, B2C, the cost of your product and want versus need.
+But without the woo-woo and inherent vaguery of the above, what are the real specifics of a buyer persona?
+Naturally, it will depend on whether you are B2B, or B2C, the cost of your product and want versus need.
 But here are some starting points.

 Demographic Information (Quantitative Data)

-- Location: You can easily find this information with web analytics tools such as Google Analytics.
+- Location: You can easily find this information with web analytics tools like Google Analytics.
 This will give you the specifics on where your customers are coming from.

 Qualitative (or Psychographic) Information